aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-sections/_index.md

 {{% /alert %}}

-The code sample below demonstrates how to access a section at the specified index.
+The code sample below shows how to access a section at the specified index.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Java/blob/master/Examples/src/main/resources/Document/Document.doc).

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-sections-SectionsAccessByIndex-SectionsAccessByIndex.java" >}}